Follow

 Success Story: How I Landed My Current Role Through a Walk in Interview in Dubai

-I saw an announcement for a Walk in interview in Dubai for a digital marketing agency.
+I saw an announcement for a interview in Dubai for a digital marketing agency.
 The event was scheduled for 9am-4pm at a hotel near Business Bay.
 I arrived at 8:30am and was number 47 in line (not kidding).

 The Walk in interview in Dubai process included: